 Thank you for following our arrival and dismissal procedures and putting the safety of the students first!
 Your cooperative spirit of support is very much appreciated.
-Please, maintain this copy for future reference.
+Please, keep this copy for future reference.

-Please click on the link below for tracking your volunteer hours when you are volunteering during non-school hours such as: PTA Meetings, Fall Festival, Breakfast with Santa, and any type of volunteering you are working on from home: It is important that you sign up and keep track of all the hours.
-At the end of the school year we turn in all volunteer hours to the Office of School and Family Partnerships Office in order to receive recognition.
+Please click on the link below to track your volunteer hours when you are volunteering during non-school hours such as: PTA Meetings, Fall Festival, Breakfast with Santa, and any type of volunteering you are working on from home: It is important that you sign up and keep track of all the hours.
+At the end of the school year, we turn in all volunteer hours to the Office of School and Family Partnerships Office in order to receive recognition.

 Cell Phone Policy